KAB47/Profile-Landing-Page/README.md

 Seeking a Role in Technology

-I am passionate about coding and technology, with competencies in Python, JavaScript, C#, C++, Flask, Postman, Azure, and React.
+I am passionate about coding and technology, and have a particular interest on open-source projects.
+I bring competencies in Python, JavaScript, C#, C++, Flask, Postman, Azure, and React.

 I have completed projects focused on both backend and frontend engineering, including a Bookstore API(Application Programming Interface), a Crypto-Trading application, and a booking website.